Bobris/BTDB/Doc/Relations.md

     }
 ```

-It is still good to do first GetRelation for all your relations in first independent transaction.
-To control name of
+It is still good to do first GetRelation for all your relations in first independent transaction, it will calculate all
-relation by `PersistedNameAttribute` on your `IRelation` interface.
+changed indexes.
+To control name of relation by `PersistedNameAttribute` on your `IRelation` interface.

 ## Basic operations